Xonesix/racketdumbcalculator/devlog.md

 - apparently the input has to be exactly "quit" for the program to exit and not "exit"
 - fixing now

+## 12:20PM

+- forgot to add quit to batch mode